JackChen890311/Papers/Non-Papers/NCE.md

   - Loss
   - Contrastive
 todo: false
-summary: A sampling based loss for contrastive learning
+summary: A sampling based loss for contrastive learning.
 ---
 # Summary
 💡 Write a brief summary of this paper here